Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Discussion

 The components of AR5 EMICs show a reduced number of scales compared to the AOGCMs, which simplifies the complexity of the processes contributing to variability.
-Therefore, the relatively strong forced variability in EMICs is not a main deficiency, but serves to explore the long-term coupling between different Earth system components in response to radiative forcing.
-Compared to other AR5 EMICs, LOVECLIM V.1.2 features a more complex, three-layered atmosphere, which likely explains increased variability in the ensemble members.
-Differences between variance ratios based on the emulated \textit{forced} and \textit{forced + internal} variability from the LOVECLIM ensemble members (Fig.~\ref{fig:ratios}b) are similar to CMIP5 simulations (Fig.~\ref{fig:ratios}c).
-This indicates that EMICs with a more realistic representation of atmospheric variability might better capture the relative contribution of forced and internal temperature variations across timescales.
+Therefore, the relatively strong forced variability in EMICs (Fig.~\ref{fig:ratios}a and b) is not a main deficiency, but serves to explore the long-term coupling between different Earth system components in response to radiative forcing.
+Compared to other AR5 EMICs, LOVECLIM V.1.2 features a more complex, three-layered atmosphere, which likely explains increased internal variations in the ensemble members.
+However, this variability is predominately short-term correlated.
+Due to the EBM's covariance structure, this can lead to an overestimation of the emulated \textit{forced+internal} variability (Fig.~\ref{fig:ratios}b) on longer timescales.
+On interannual and decadal scales, the variance ratios based on the emulated \textit{forced} and \textit{forced + internal} variability from the LOVECLIM ensemble members (Fig.~\ref{fig:ratios}b) are similar to CMIP5 simulations (Fig.~\ref{fig:ratios}c).
+The similarity indicates that EMICs with a more realistic representation of atmospheric variability might better capture the relative contribution of forced and internal temperature variations on these timescales.